dclnbrght/web/content-software/playing-safe-with-ai.md

 * Hidden text in web pages or emails using small fonts, white text on white backgrounds, or CSS tricks.
 * Steganographic techniques in images using subtle color variations imperceptible to the human eye but readable by AI through Optical Character Recognition (OCR).
 * Malicious data embedded in image metadata or emoji encodings.
-* Malformed URLs that bypass validation when pasted into an AI-enabled browser's omnibox (combined address and search bar), causing the browser to interpret them as natural language prompts instead of web addresses.
+* Malformed URLs that bypass validation when pasted into an AI-enabled web browser's omnibox (combined address and search bar), causing the browser to interpret them as natural language prompts instead of web addresses.

 When an AI agent processes seemingly harmless content containing hidden instructions, it can execute dangerous actions, such as running commands with *your* permissions or leaking *your* private data.

 **Minimise the Risk**

 * Stay vigilant, as there is currently no foolproof defense against prompt injection.
-Be careful what you copy/paste into AI services, and carefully control the permissions you grant to AI agents.
+Be careful of what content you copy/paste into AI services, and carefully control the permissions you grant to AI agents.
 Never allow autonomous action on high-risk tasks such as financial transactions.
 * Implement technical security controls downstream of LLM output rather than relying solely on AI model guardrails.
-Monitor and validate the actions AI agents plan to take, maintain comprehensive audit trails, and deploy LLM Firewalls or moderation models that filter suspicious or harmful inputs and outputs.
+* Monitor and validate the actions AI agents plan to take, maintain comprehensive audit trails, and deploy LLM Firewalls or moderation models that filter suspicious or harmful inputs and outputs.

 ## Using MCP Servers

 The Model Context Protocol (MCP) is a standardised framework for connecting Large Language Models (LLMs) to other systems and data sources.
 Often described as the "USB-C for AI applications," it allows AI agents to access information and execute commands on your behalf.
-MCP has been rapidly adopted since its introduction, but it was designed primarily for functionality, not robust security, creating numerous security blind spots.
+MCP has been rapidly adopted since its introduction, but it was designed primarily for functionality, not robust security, creating numerous security blind spots (although the [spec](https://modelcontextprotocol.io/specification/) is evolving).

 When an AI agent uses an MCP server, it acts on *your* behalf with all of *your* permissions.
 If an AI misinterprets a request, it might execute MCP tools that cause unintended consequences.
 For example, a request to remove old database records could result in deleting all data.